Star-Ju/zipline/docs/source/bundles.rst

 ````````````

 ``calendar`` is an instance of
-:class:`zipline.utils.calendars.TradingCalendar`.
+:class:`trading_calendars.TradingCalendar`.
 The calendar is provided to
 help some bundles generate queries for the days needed.

 ``start_session``